nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 Over a strongly bullish period (2023–2024), the strategy underperforms Buy & Hold in absolute return, which is expected by construction.

 However, it achieves:
-- lower volatility,
+- lower volatility
-- significantly reduced drawdowns,
+- significantly reduced drawdowns
-- more stable risk exposure.
+- more stable risk exposure

 This behavior is fully consistent with the strategy’s design philosophy.